Garage Foundation Problems in South Dakota, Wyoming, and Nebraska

 Rapid Foundation Repair Fixes Common Problems

 Your home is not the only structure that can suffer from foundation problems; your garage can suffer as well.
 Garages are prone to foundation settlement, sinking, and foundation cracks because they are usually built on concrete slab foundations.
 For homeowners with attached garages, foundation problems in the garage are an even greater concern, as they can inflict damage on the entire home.

-Because foundation problems can escalate rather quickly, it is important to take note of any telltale signs that your garage is in need of professional foundation repair and to contact Rapid Foundation Repair accordingly.
+Because foundation problems can escalate rather quickly, it is important to take note of any telltale signs that your garage requires professional foundation repair and to contact Rapid Foundation Repair accordingly.
 The most common signs include:

 - Floor cracks and wall cracks: Cracks in the floor or walls of your garage, especially above windows and doors, are good indicators that the foundation has begun to shift or settle.
-A result of stress as the soil shifts beneath the foundation, the foundation can heave upward or sink down.
+As a result of stress, the soil shifts beneath the foundation, the foundation can heave upward or sink.

 - Gaps and spaces: Stress from the garage’s foundation can manifest itself in gaps and spaces between the walls and floor or between the walls and the doors or windows.

 - Uneven or sloped floors: If you notice sloping or unevenness in the floors of your garage, it could be an indication that your foundation is settling or sinking.
 This can be caused by voids opening beneath the foundation or even by tree or plant roots exerting pressure on the foundation from underneath.

 - Bowed, leaning, or rotating walls: When garage walls begin to bow, lean, or even rotate outwards, it is a sign that the foundation is likely settling unevenly.
 The moisture content of the soil and compaction at the time of construction are significant factors in how evenly the foundation settles.